ruffcorn33/handle-translations/README.md

 # handle-translations

-A scheme for handling translating hard-coded elements.
+A scheme for handling translation of hard-coded elements.

 ## Usage